renovatebot/renovate/lib/modules/manager/cargo/readme.md

 When using the default rangeStrategy=auto:

 - If a "less than" instruction is found (e.g. `<2`) then `rangeStrategy=widen` will be selected,
-- Otherwise, `rangeStrategy=bump` will be selected.
+- Otherwise, `rangeStrategy=update-lockfile` will be selected.

+This means that by default you may see lockfile-only updates, because it is not necessary for the package file constraint to change for most non-major updates.

 ### Private Modules Authentication